 Applicants whose projects advance to Part 2 (project selection and short-list) will be asked to submit additional information in order to remain under consideration for funding.
-Additional due diligence analyses may be required of projects on a case-by-case basis depending on the project parameters.
+Additional due diligence analyses may be required of projects depending on the project parameters.
 NRCan will contact short-listed applicants once the final funding decisions have been made.

-Program officials will then work with the selected recipients to develop contribution agreements based on the proposed projects.
+Program officials will then work with the selected recipients to develop contribution agreements.
 Recipients should note that while contribution agreements may be drafted, no payments will be made prior to the successful execution of the contribution agreement and any other applicable contractual conditions.

-Figure 1.
-EXPRESSION OF INTEREST APPLICATION PROCESS
+Figure 1: EXPRESSION OF INTEREST APPLICATION PROCESS

-3.4 Part 1: Evaluation of Criteria
+3.3 Part 1: Evaluation of Criteria

-3.4.1 Mandatory Criteria
+3.3.1 Mandatory Criteria

 To be eligible for funding under GCWood, projects must meet all mandatory criteria.
-The responsibility lies with the applicant to demonstrate, in the Expression of Interest Form, that the proposed project clearly meets each mandatory criterion.
-Failure to clearly demonstrate that the project meets each mandatory criterion may result in the project being eliminated from consideration for funding.
+The responsibility lies with the applicant to demonstrate, in the Application Form, that the proposed project clearly meets each mandatory criterion.
+Failure to clearly demonstrate that the project meets each mandatory criterion will result in the project being eliminated from consideration for funding.